Peak District Kids writer: Gemma from Families Can Travel

 All printable downloads are £1.50 each.
 Click here for the full list of Peak District Kids printable downloads.

 Please note that your download link expires 72 hours from order, so make sure you save your PDF somewhere where you’ll remember it.
 If you are unsure where your download folder is on your mobile device, we recommend you download the PDF on your laptop or desktop.

 DISTANCE OF WALK: 4.5 km (2.25 km each way) | 2.8 miles (1.4 mile each way)

 TYPE OF WALK: flat, well-surfaced paths, pram friendly

-PARKING: There is a free Peak District National Park car park in Milldale – click here to see location on Google Maps on your phone, postcode: DE6 2GB.
-This is a FREE Peak District National Park Authority car park.
+PARKING: There is a free Peak District National Park car park in Milldale.
+Click here for Google Maps location, postcode: DE6 2GB.

-HOW LONG DOES IT TAKE: This walk can be done in 1.5 hours but taking it at a nice leisurely pace whilst the kids play by the river and in the caves, I would allow 2-3 hours.
+HOW LONG DOES IT TAKE: This walk can be done in 1.5 hours, but taking it at a nice leisurely pace whilst the kids play by the river and in the caves, we recommend allowing 2-3 hours.